Bikas0/Text-Summarization/README.md

 </ul>
 These metrics are used to assess the quality of the generated summaries.
 <h3>ROUGE</h3>
 ROUGE (Recall-Oriented Understudy for Gisting Evaluation) is a set of metrics used for evaluating automatic summarization and machine translation models.
-It compares the overlap between the words, phrases, and sequences in the generated summary and a set of reference summaries (usually human-written).
+It compares the overlap between the words, phrases, and sequences in the generated summary and a set of reference summaries (usually human-written). <br>
 ![rouge_scores](https://github.com/Bikas0/Text-Summarization/assets/66817101/abae47bc-9163-4fe5-90cd-1a016f3f97be)

 <h3>Results</h3>